 Experience a full day of park touring!
 If you have a full day, there’s no better way to sample Yellowstone’s glories than on the Yellowstone in a Day all-day adventure (late May to early October).
 Covering the entire 142-mile Grand Loop Road, the tour includes Old Faithful, Lake Yellowstone Hotel, the Upper and Lower Falls of the Grand Canyon of the Yellowstone, Canyon Village, Mammoth Hot Springs, Fountain Paint Pots, and other spots as time permits.
 Keep your eyes peeled for wildlife!
 This tour is also a great introduction to the park, providing an excellent overview of Yellowstone’s highlights.

 Getting the perfect shot requires more than just luck.
 And the guides of the Picture Perfect Photo Safari (mid-May to early October) not only know a thing or two about picture taking, but they’re also intimately familiar with the landscape.
 For instance, they’ll put you in a position to capture a rainbow that appears only for a few minutes daily at a waterfall.
 A five-hour safari departs from Old Faithful Inn and focuses on thermal areas north of the lodge.
 Another five-hour sojourn leaves from Lake Yellowstone Hotel and aims for wildlife in the Hayden Valley, the north shore of Lake Yellowstone, and the Grand Canyon of the Yellowstone.

 Discover Yellowstone by horseback.
-Saddle up and take in the scenery on one- or two-hour horseback rides offered on either the Roosevelt or Canyon trails.
+Saddle up and take in the scenery on one- or two-hour horseback rides offered from Roosevelt corrals.
 From atop your trusty mount, you’ll see stunning park views and breathtaking scenery.
-Horseback rides are available from June through September (Roosevelt) and June through August (Canyon).
+Horseback rides are available from June through September.
 Or sate your appetite for scenery and food via the Old West Dinner Cookout (mid-June to mid-September).
 Getting there via horseback or in a canvas-covered wagon is part of the fun.